maliahavlicek/what2do2day/README.md

 - [speech bubbles](https://auralinna.blog/post/2017/how-to-make-a-css-speech-bubble-with-borders-and-drop-shadow) The home page dialog bubbles were adopted from this post by Tero Auralinna.
 - [CSS tricks](https://css-tricks.com) has an assortment of helpful ways to use CSS to accomplish tasks.
   - [image centering]((https://css-tricks.com/perfect-full-page-background-image/)) how to center the home page background image across device sizes
-  -  [styling scrollbars](https://css-tricks.com/the-current-state-of-styling-scrollbars/) to conserve vertical space, I put the icon choices into a scrolling area, but wanted to show the scrollbars in an intuitive manner rather than relying on inconsistent default browser styles
+  -  [styling scrollbars](https://css-tricks.com/the-current-state-of-styling-scrollbars/) to conserve vertical space, I put the icon choices into a scrolling area but wanted to show the scrollbars in an intuitive manner rather than relying on inconsistent default browser styles
 - [Kyle Marek-Spartz](https://kyle.marek-spartz.org/posts/2014-04-04-setting-wtforms-selection-fields-dynamically.html) - Setting WTForms Selection Fields Dynamically
 - [mcelhennyi](https://gist.github.com/devxoul/7638142) - Required If validation used in address, event, and review form entries
-- [api_mongodb](https://api.mongodb.com/python/current/migrate-to-pymongo3.html) -  Help in overcoming and understanding write concern errors I encountered with mongodb
+- [api_mongodb](https://api.mongodb.com/python/current/migrate-to-pymongo3.html) -  Help in overcoming and understanding write concern errors I encountered with MongoDB
 - [mongo reference](https://docs.mongodb.com/manual/reference/) - Learning how to manipulate dates, strings, perform lookups, sorting, and merges on data
 - [javascript dates](https://www.aspsnippets.com/Articles/JavaScript-Display-Current-Time-in-12-hour-format-AM-PM-and-24-hour-format-with-Hours-Minutes-and-Seconds-hhmmss.aspx) to clean up date formatting in the initial count me in layer
 - [Pretty Printed](https://www.youtube.com/watch?v=kWncnBBxoJ4&feature=youtu.be)This video shows how to integrate google maps to a python flask application.